SeeminglyScience/ETG-GunBinds/README.md

 # GunBinds

 A mod for Enter the Gungeon that allows you to assign a gun to a favorite and then use that key to swap to it.
+[See on ModWorkshop](https://modworkshop.net/mod/35899).

 ## Why